 Why Use a Tea Infuser?

-- Less waste: Use them again and again.
+- Less waste: Reusable and eco-friendly.

 Numola Long Handle Twisting Tea Ball